Generalization performance of narrow one-hidden layer networks in the teacher-student setting: Introduction and related works

-Classical results exist for the simpler case of \emph{tree} architectures (with non-overlapping receptive fields of the hidden units) and for \emph{fully connected} (FC) committees with sign activation function~\cite{schwarze_statistical_1992, barkai_broken_1992, schwarze_learning_1993, schwarze_generalization_1992}.
-While recent studies started addressing the case of arbitrary activations, a general theory of learning using empirical risk minimization (ERM) is not yet present.
-In this work, we study the learning problem in the limit where the input dimension $N$ diverge and the number of hidden units $K$ is large, yet much smaller than $N$.
-As we will show, such $1\ll K\ll N$ regime lends itself to a typical-case analysis using the replica method, in terms of a finite number of \emph{order parameters} (i.e., sufficient statistics to describe the generalisation error).
-We therefore study the typical performance of ERM estimators in a teacher-student setup with generic activation function, investigating the emergence of learning phase transitions.
-We obtain closed form expressions for the weight statistics and the overlap between the teacher and student weight vectors, thus providing a theoretical prediction for the generalization error as a function of sample complexity, expressed as the ratio of training set size and the total number of adjustable weights in the network.
-We show that our theory predicts well the performance of the Langevin dynamic (LD), including in the limit of vanishing noise, but also the test-time behavior even when networks are trained with pure gradient descent (GD).
+We therefore study the typical performance of ERM estimators in a teacher-student setup with generic activation function \unsure{and fixed (non-trainable) second-layer weights}, investigating the emergence of learning phase transitions.
+We obtain closed form expressions for the weight statistics and the overlap between the teacher and student weight vectors, thus providing a theoretical prediction for the generalization error as a function of \unsure{sample-to-parameter ratio $\tilde{\alpha}:=\alpha/K$}, expressed as the ratio of training set size and the total number of adjustable weights in the network.
+We show that our framework accurately predicts the performance of Langevin dynamics (LD), including in the vanishing-noise limit, and also captures the test-time behavior of networks trained with pure gradient descent (GD).
+Our analysis identifies distinct learning regimes, notably a computationally hard phase (i.e., a statistical--computational gap) in which posterior sampling methods such as LD exhibit exponentially slow convergence.
+To probe this regime, we consider an informed initialization of LD, where the student weights are initialized in the vicinity of the teacher configuration, enabling the dynamics to reach specialized states that are otherwise algorithmically \unsure{hard to sample.}

 \paragraph{Related works ---} Shallow neural networks have been extensively studied using a statistical physics framework~\cite{Cui_narrow_2025}, where a description of the typical learning and generalization behavior over a joint input-label ensemble can be provided in the limit of large input dimension $N \to \infty$.
 The specific phenomenology of such a problem is related to the number of hidden units.